-Up until 31 December 2016, global initiatives in relation to training had to amount to 1.9% of the wage bill.
-Since 1 January 2017, this objective has been converted into an inter-professional objective of an average of 5 days training per year per full-time equivalent.
+Since 1 January 2017, the training efforts consist of an inter-professional objective of an average of 5 days training per year per full-time equivalent.
 Employers will therefore continue to report on efforts made in relation to training through the social balance sheet.

 What are your specific responsibilities as employer?

 It is primarily the following kinds of enterprises that are obliged to draw up a social balance sheet: